10+ Can’t Miss Things to do

 Spend an afternoon at the West Point Museum and the Frederic V Malek West Point Visitors Center.
 West Point Museum collects, preserves, exhibits, and interprets historically significant artifacts pertaining to the United States Military Academy, United States Army and the Profession of Arms.

 The Visitors Center Exhibits include a full-scale cadet barracks room, a cadet uniform room, cadet daily life, academic fields of endeavor and the admissions process.
+This is one of our family’s favorite things to do in Orange County NY.

 Read my blog post highlighting the West Point Museum and Visitors Center